The video explains the basics of the Swiss education system. The settings allow you to display subtitles in Arabic, Italian, Persian or Tigrinya.

 • At universities, the bachelor’s degree provides a scientific education in the various fields of study.
 Students acquire mainly theoretical, methodological and scientific knowledge.

 • At universities of applied sciences (FH) and universities of teacher education (PH), studies are more practice-oriented.
-A bachelor’s degree here already enables entry into professional life.
+A bachelor’s degree enables entry into professional life.

-A copy is regarded as certified if it has been issued by an official (e.g. a public office, a notary, a diplomatic or consular representative).
-This confirms that the official has seen the original document and that the copy corresponds to the original.
+A certified copy is a copy that is made by an official body.
+This confirms that the office has seen the original document and that the copy corresponds to the original.

-A notary or a public office in your municipality can certify by means of a stamp and signature that the copy corresponds to the original document.
-Having a copy officially certified does not constitute a judgement on the content or authenticity of the original document.
+A Swiss notary or Swiss official (e.g. state chancellery) confirms with a stamp and signature that the copy corresponds to the original document.
+Notarisation says nothing about the content or authenticity of the original document.

 • Diploma Background Report